 You’ve made it to university.
 But the excitement has worn off and you find that you are not feeling yourself.
 Are you suffering from student stress?

 [Totally overwhelmed by being at school?
 Need someone to talk to, fast, at a price you can afford?
-Use our booking site now and have a Skype session as soon as tomorrow.]
+Use our booking site now and have an online session as soon as tomorrow.]

 What is student stress?